Nicholas-Ho9723/American-Express-Default-Prediction/README.md

 - Hyperparameters: Default probability is extracted specifically from the positive class tree votes (predict_proba()[:, 1]).
 Predictions are then grouped by customer_ID and averaged.

 ### Training
-- How you trained: The pipeline was developed and trained in Google Colab, utilizing the kagglehub library to pull datasets securely and Colab's RAM to cache batches.
+- The pipeline was developed and trained in Google Colab, utilizing the kagglehub library to pull datasets securely and Colab's RAM to cache batches.

 - Difficulties & Resolutions: The original .csv reading approach combined with pd.get_dummies in a loop took 20+ minutes and choked the RAM.
 This was resolved by swapping to an open-source Amex Parquet dataset (raddar/amex-data-integer-dtypes-parquet-format), reading the file iteratively via pyarrow.parquet.ParquetFile.iter_batches(), and strictly utilizing in-place operations with copy=False.